loganwoolf/ro-sham-bo/README.md

 # Odin Project - Rock Paper Scissors

-This is a game to be played entirely from the console.

-Have fun!
+This game is an Odin Project project.

+It was originally written for the console, but now has a fully functioning UI.

+Cool graphics and transitions are needed to make it fun, but it works wonderfully.

+Thanks for checking it out!